 The first step is to run the full or unconstrained model (also denoted H1).
 Below is the Mplus input file where x1, x2, and x3 are used to predict y.
 We have used the categorical option of the variables command to inform Mplus that the variable y is ordinal (the same option is used to identify binary outcome variables).
 We have used the difftest option of the savedata command to save the information necessary for our chi-squared difference test to the file mydiff.dat.
 The example dataset can be downloaded here.

-data: file is d:\data\hsb2.dat; variable: names are id y x1 x2 x3; categorical are y; model: y on x1 x2 x3; savedata: difftest is mydiff.dat;
+data: file is hsb2.dat; variable: names are id y x1 x2 x3; categorical are y; model: y on x1 x2 x3; savedata: difftest is mydiff.dat;

 Once we have run the unconstrained model (above), we can then run the constrained or null model model (also denoted H0).
 In the model below we have used the difftest option, this time in the analysis command, to tell Mplus we wish to compare the current model to the model saved in the file mydiff.dat.
 Recall that we want to test the null hypothesis that x2, and x3 used together to predict y do not significantly improve the fit of the model.
 To test this hypothesis we fix the coefficients for the variables x2, and x3 to zero using @0.

 In the output, immediately after the chi-square test of model fit, Mplus prints the results of the chi-square difference test (i.e., difftest).
-The resulting chi-square value of 1.852 with 2 degrees of freedom results in a p-value of 0.3961, thus we cannot reject the null hypothesis that including x2, and x3 as predictors of y does not significantly improve model fit.
+The resulting chi-square value of 3.528 with 2 degrees of freedom results in a p-value of 0.1714, thus we cannot reject the null hypothesis that including x2, and x3 as predictors of y does not significantly improve model fit.
+Note that since we used a saturated model for H1 which has a chi-square value of zero, the chi-square difference between H1 and H0 is the same as the chi-square test for H0.